1. What do I do if I believe that the sewer is backing up into my home?

 6. How is the amount of my water bill determined?

-Water meters are read on a quarterly (3-month) cycle.
+Water meters are now read remotely on a quarterly (3-month) cycle.
 The Morrisville Authority then bills customers a minimum charge for the first 5,000 gallons of water and sewer in that quarter, plus any additional amount of water used (over 5,000 gallons) at the rate established per 1000 gallons.
-There also is a $2.00 dollar per quarterly meter charge.
+Please refer to our rate info page.

 7. When is a bill late and what is the penalty charge?